HackYourFuture-CPH/teaching-instructions/README.md

 5. **Previous week's homework.** <br> We received feedback from students several times that they would like to see a “perfect solution” for the homework - the way you would write it, or the way you intended it to look.

 6. **Homework.** <br>
-In depth explanation coming soon.
+Homework is a substantial and crucial part of our program.
+We need to dedicate a lot of effort to this despite the often underwhelming participation by students.<br>
+The repos are split up by weeks (week 1, week 2, week 3 etc) and all individually contain an overview, reading homework and homework assignment.
+Make sure to be on top of these repos and make PR's where necessary so that we don't have redundancies, dead links, confusing or misleading information in there.

 7. **Feedback partners.** <br>
-At the end of each session we determine feedback partners - 2 students who will give one another feedback on their homework.
-Students can learn a lot from seeing the mistakes of their peers and can often explain things they only recently learned in simpler terms than the teachers who have multiple years of experience.<p>
+At the end of each session we determine feedback partners - 2 students who will give one another feedback on their homework. *Make sure they understand why and how to do this!* Students can learn a lot from seeing the mistakes of their peers and can often explain things they only recently learned in simpler terms than the teachers who have multiple years of experience.<p>
-You can either select the feedback teams yourself (try to make good matches) or determine a "class representative" who takes responsibility for picking the feedback partners for everyone.
+You can either select the feedback teams yourself (try to make good matches) or determine a *class representative* who takes responsibility for picking the feedback partners for everyone.

 8. **Feedback.** <br>
 We give feedback on the homework uploaded to GitHub via issues.
 The extent of the feedback is up to you, but of course the students benefit from explanations.
 The preferred way of providing feedback is via annotating single [line](https://github.com/ShazaMaher/week-01/issues/1) or range of [lines](https://github.com/ShazaMaher/week-01/issues/2).
 Alternatively a [general issue](https://github.com/chsaqib/hyf-html-css/issues/1) with a review can be created.